nicksovich/teams-incident-status-page-bot/README.md

 During those tense disruptions, it's important everyone stay "in the know" about:

-- What is known?
+- Who is affected
-- Who is doing something about it?
+- What is being about it
-- When we should expect further updates?
+- When we should expect further updates

 ![Reindeer](https://jhandcdn.blob.core.windows.net/blob/reindeer.gif)